 Since 2011, Cisco cash and product donations have helped STEMconnector fill a vital need and realize explosive growth in all its platforms, products, and collaborations among stakeholders.

-- STEMconnector is recognized as the de facto source for what works and who’s doing the work in STEM education by the U.S. Department of Education, Girl Scouts of the USA, Deloitte, KPMG, National 4-H Council, Junior Achievement, and more.
+- STEMconnector is recognized as the de facto source for what works and who’s doing the work in STEM education by the U.S. Department of Education, U.S. Department of Defense, Deloitte, KPMG, National 4-H Council, National FFA Organization, and MIND Research Institute.

 - Town Hall conference calls powered by Cisco collaboration technology attract thousands of participants to learn about STEM jobs, workforce planning, diversity, women and girls, and more.